Table of Contents

 Asking for graduate school and fellowship recommendation letters

 Rule #1: Unless the professor knows you by name without prompting (and for good reasons), don’t bother asking him/her for a letter.
 Rule #2: If a professor appears reluctant to write you a letter, it is of little use to try to persuade him/her.
-An impersonal, lukewarm “form” letter will not help and may actually hurt your case.
+An impersonal, lukewarm “form” letter will not help you and may actually hurt your case.
 If you know you are going to need recommendation letters in the future, start building relationships early.
 A good letter is earned.

 For formal letters, make sure you ask your letter writers at least one if not two months ahead of the deadline.
 Be sure to provide very clear instructions to your letter writers.
 Provide pre-addressed and stamped envelopes if appropriate.
 Remind your letter writers again a couple of weeks before the deadline.
 If possible, take it upon yourself to verify the letters have been received by the destination.